Do you have a strong-willed child?

 I needed a task that we could conquer together.
 What could it be?
 The Lord helped me come up with the following task: walk to a tree 50 feet away, touch it, and walk back to the house.

-I explained to my daughter what we were going to do and, holding hands, we started out.
+I explained to my little daughter what we were going to do and, holding hands, we started out.
 All the time I was talking to her and encouraging her.
 “Come on,” I’d say, “All we have to do is walk to the tree and touch it, and then we are done.
 We can go play.
 Come on, we can do this!”
 How long do you think it took us?